 - Controlling the centre right from the beginning of the game provides an upper hand advantage over the opponent.

 - Chess pieces when placed at centre are more active and able to control more number of squares of the chess board than when placed in the corner or sides.

 - So basic idea is to move either move a pawn in front of the king or in front of the queen.

-In chess there are various openings which means the various way you can start a game.
-Now it is not necessary to move only the centre pawns at first.
+In chess, there are various openings which means the various way you can start a game.
+Now it is not necessary to move only the center pawns at first.
 You can also move the other pawns or knights.
-But then you should have the idea about those openings properly and all that…and at this stage it would make things more complex.
+But then you should have the idea about those openings properly and all that…and at this stage, it would make things more complex.

-So just teach your kid that the very first basic idea is to have control over the centre.
-You can do this by moving the centre pawns or the knights.
-To get more idea about this topic read my article: Why Is Controlling The Centre Important In Chess?
-You will get a complete idea about controlling the centre, why it is important and how do it.
+So just teach your kid that the very first basic idea is to have control over the center.
+You can do this by moving the center pawns or the knights.
+To get more idea about this topic read my article: Why Is Controlling The Center Important In Chess?
+You will get a complete idea about controlling the center, why it is important and how to do it.

-After these it is the time know about the piece development.
+After this, it is time to know about the piece development.